mrsaraei/mrsaraei/README.md

 ## Honours & Awards

-**Herbold Fellowship** – Awarded by the College of Engineering, University of Arizona ($58,470) | 2024 - 2025
+**[Herbold Fellowship]:** – Awarded by the College of Engineering, University of Arizona ($58,470) | 2024 - 2025
-**Excellence Award, Clinical Engineer** – Recognized for outstanding performance in hospital-related affairs, *Tabriz University of Medical Sciences* | 2015 – 2024
+**[Excellence Award, CE]:** – Recognized for outstanding performance in hospital-related affairs, *Tabriz University of Medical Sciences* | 2015 – 2024
-**Appreciation Award** – Honoured for contributions as Executive Assistant during the Iran COVID-19 Emergency Response Project (ICERP), *World Health Organization* | 2020 – 2021
+**[Appreciation Award]:** – Honoured for contributions as Executive Assistant during the Iran COVID-19 Emergency Response Project, *World Health Organization* | 2020 – 2021
-**Student Recognition Award** – For scientific and executive contributions to the Biomedical Engineering Scientific Association, *Islamic Azad University of Tabriz* | 2011 – 2014
+**[Student Recognition Award]:** – For scientific and executive contributions to the Biomedical Engineering Scientific Association, *Islamic Azad University of Tabriz* | 2011 – 2014

 ## 📚 My Publication